-Mr Speaker, Sir, it is a topic that holds profound significance for our identity, unity, and values as a nation; it highlights the importance of establishing and adhering to laws governing the use of our National Flag, Arms, and Anthem.
+Before I come to the purpose of this amendment, allow me to talk a bit about the values as a nation; it highlights the importance of establishing and adhering to laws governing the use of our national flag, arms, and anthem.
 These symbols are not merely pieces of fabric, emblems, or melodies; they represent our history, our struggles, our achievements, and our hopes for the future.
 Ensuring that these symbols are used respectfully and appropriately is crucial for fostering national pride and unity.